jonase/learndatalogtoday/resources/chapters/chapter-3.md

      [?m :movie/cast ?p]
      [?m :movie/title ?title]]

-This query accepts two arguments: `$` is the database itself (implicit, if no `:in` clause is specified) and `?name` which presumably will be the name of some actor.
-The above query could be executed like `Peer.q(query, conn.db(), "Sylvester Stallone")` where `query` is the query above.
+This query takes two arguments: `$` is the database itself (implicit, if no `:in` clause is specified) and `?name` which presumably will be the name of some actor.
+The above query could be executed like `(q query db "Sylvester Stallone")` where `query` is the query above and `db` is a database value.
 It's possible to have any number of inputs to a query

 In the above query the input pattern variable `?name` is bound to a